What is Dyslexia?

 What is a CALT?

-Certified Academic Language Therapists (CALT) provide diagnostic, explicit, systematic Multisensory Structured Language intervention which builds a high degree of accuracy, knowledge, and independence for students with written-language disorders, including dyslexia.
-They don't just have "experience with students who have dyslexia," but have completed a two-year, rigorous training program with at least 200 instructional hours, 700 clinical practicum hours, 10 demonstrations, and pass a national competency exam.
-Effective May 31, 2023, a master's degree is also required.
+Certified Academic Language Therapists (CALT) deliver diagnostic, explicit, and systematic Multisensory Structured Language intervention designed to build a high level of accuracy, knowledge, and independence in students with written-language disorders, including dyslexia.
+They are not simply educators with experience working with students who have dyslexia; rather, they have completed a rigorous, two-year training program that includes a minimum of 200 instructional hours, 700 supervised clinical practicum hours, and 10 formal teaching demonstrations.
+They must also pass a national competency examination and engage in ongoing continuing education each year to maintain their credentials.
+Effective May 31, 2023, a master’s degree is required for certification.